DR Launcher

 How DR Launcher packages all of this

 Everything above is the manual work, and it took us weeks.
-The shortcut is the product: DR Launcher is the tested list — not a done-for-you service.
-We don't submit for you.
-We hand you the vetted map of where to submit yourself, and you do the (few-minute) submissions keeping full control of your listing copy.
-That's why it's a fraction of the price of an automation service.
+The shortcut is the product: the core DR Launcher offer is the tested list.
+We hand you the vetted map of where to submit yourself, and you do the few-minute submissions while keeping full control of your listing copy.
+That's why the self-serve list is a fraction of the price of a managed service.

-For a one-time $69.99 you get lifetime access to the searchable list of 50+ paid directories — every one tested for indexing, dofollow value, and no reciprocal badge — with live Ahrefs DR, per-directory pricing, category tags, and submission notes.
+For a one-time $69.99 you get lifetime access to the searchable list of 50+ paid directories — every one tested for indexing, authority/relevance, and no reciprocal badge — with live Ahrefs DR, per-directory pricing, category tags, and submission notes.
 Monthly updates are included: deindexed directories get pulled and replaced.
 Reuse it across every site you own; it's not per-product and it's not a subscription.
-Every purchase also includes one public featured backlink from the DR Launcher Featured Sites page.
+Every purchase also includes one public customer listing from the DR Launcher Featured Sites page.

 You still pay each directory's own $9.90–$129 fee directly to them — the same fees listed in the table above — but you skip the service markup that tools like Listing Bott charge to press the submit button for you.
-If you'd rather have someone else do the clicking, that's a fair trade and their service is fine.
-If you'd rather pay once, see the DR before you spend, and own the list forever, that's us.
+If you'd rather have a human handle the submission work, we also have managed packages.
+If you'd rather pay once, see the DR before you spend, and own the list forever, choose the self-serve list.

 The 10-directory guarantee

 To be clear about what we don't promise: we don't guarantee specific keyword rankings (those depend on your content too), and we don't claim hundreds of links.
-DR is the lever we move, and we move it or you pay nothing.
+We help you build a focused set of paid directory listings, then measure the Ahrefs DR result against the guarantee.

 Paid directories for backlinks — FAQ